First Bank and Trust easyGROW Checking Review

 First Bank and Trust easyGROW Checking is available in

 - Higher than average APY.
 First Bank and Trust easyGROW Checking has an annual percentage yield of up to 0.25%, which is higher than the national average interest rate on savings accounts.

 - $0 monthly fee.
 This account does not charge a monthly Service Charge.

 - $100 minimum deposit.
 This is a typical minimum initial deposit, but there are accounts that require a smaller initial deposit or have no minimum.

 - No ATM fees.
 First Bank and Trust easyGROW Checking does not charge fees on ATM transactions.

 - ATM fee reimbursements.
-This account will reimburse you for the ATM fees charged by other financial institutions (see terms and conditions for details).
+This account will reimburse you for ATM fees (see terms and conditions for details).

 - Bill pay.
 Pay your bills to practically anyone in the United States through First Bank and Trust.

 First Bank and Trust easyGROW checking Pros & Cons

 - No charge on incoming domestic or international wire transfers.